Opening doors for victims of crime in the St. Louis region since 1972

 Have you or someone you know been a victim of a crime?

 Our mission is to empower individuals impacted by crime to move from crisis to resilience.
-We provide counseling, referrals, resources, and advocacy in St. Louis County for thousands of crime victims and their families.
+We provide counseling, referrals, resources, and advocacy in the St. Louis region for thousands of crime victims and their families.

-The Crime Victim Center of St. Louis (CVC) was founded in 1972 as the first victim service agency in the nation.
-We offer a wide range of crime victim support services in St. Louis County for individuals, communities and other organizations and institutions seeking to improve their services to victims of crime.
+The Crime Victim Center of St. Louis (CVC) was founded in 1972 as the first victim service agency in the United States to serve all victims of crime.
+We offer a wide range of services in the St. Louis region for individuals, communities, and organizations affected by crime, as well as those seeking to enhance their support for crime victims.
+Crime impacts everyone differently, and it is our honor to be able to open the doors for survivors to get help.

 We are here to give victims a voice.